 - Book in person so you have a chance to haggle.
 Online = Overpaying

 Bring WaterThere’s now a ban on single use plastic containers, bring a water bottle!
+There’s nothing like my Lifestraw bottle’s ability to filter out anything and everything!

 - Tours include a buffet lunch.
 No need to bring food unless you’ll be looking for a snack before lunchtime.